k82cn/bsi/README.md

-# bsi-apiserver
+# bsi-core

-The API server of OpenBSI which support nuclear Kubernetes Kinds.
+The kernel of OpenBSI, including worload management, scheduling and so on.s.